ngrande/rmv-terminal/README.md

       --debug               enable debug logging
       --i3                  i3 mode
       --train_stations_csv TRAIN_STATIONS_CSV
-                            path to the train stations csv file (expected to be UTF-8) --token TOKEN         API token
+                            path to the train stations csv file (expected to be UTF-8)
+      --token TOKEN         API token
       --threshold THRESHOLD
-                            a threshold (in minutes) to filter the trains
+                            a threshold (in minutes) to filter the trains --duration DURATION   specify a duration in minutes for which to query the trains
+      --cache-duration CACHE_DURATION
+                            minutes of cache time (before requesting new data) --info-min-category INFO_MIN_CATEGORY
+                            filter all infos which are of a lesser category (1 = HIGH, 2 = MED, 3 = LOW)
+      --no-info             do not show info for trains --more-info           show more detailed info message